-A circular concerning these ADOMS requirements can be found at:
+A circular concerning these ADOMS requirements can be found here.

-After or before completion of the necessary courses you will need to have a valid medical certificate from an approved doctor in Antigua . – their details can be accessed at link to medicals
+After or before completion of the necessary courses you will need to have a valid medical certificate from an approved doctor in Antigua . - their details can be accessed here.

 Candidates must be at least 21 years old and have 12 months service on SCV's and allows passages up to 20 mile off shore or more with approval and proof of passages.

 Must be at least 20 years of age and have evidence of at least 6 months service on SVC's including time on a vessel similar to the one that they will be operating on.
 Limit of usage is 3 miles offshore.

 There are a number of courses that will be necessary for anyone seeking an examination directly with ADOMS.

 1. Boatmaster Theory for Boatmaster 1 and 2 $595usd pp

 This covers all the aspects required by the code.
 The course is not mandatory but it is highly recommended and will mean that examination candidates do not have to be tested on all of the theory by ADOMS.
 It will be around 35 hours of classroom based training with an exam at the end.